 About the Seminar

-In this 60-min presentation, the speaker will guide you through the details.
-You will have opportunities to bring great value and benefits to your firm’s implementation of a UDI system in an efficient and effective manner.
+In this 60-min presentation, the speaker will guide you through the details of the required elements in your 510(k) submission for successful clearance.
+You will have opportunities to bring great value and benefit to your firm’s 510(k) preparation, submission and clearance in an efficient and effective manner.

 About the Areas to Be Discussed